Seagate/halon/distributed-process-scheduler/README.md

 application is using unsupported synchronization primitives or if communication between processes occurs by other means than sending messages.

+If a test fails with a given seed, a first thing to check is whether the test fails always with the given seed.
+If the first execution is successful and the next fails, this could be indicating that the first execution is not releasing some resources that the second needs.

+Calls to `threadDelay t` should be replaced with calls to `receiveTimeout t []`.
+The scheduler can fast-forward the time to an interesting event when using `receiveTimeout` and the system is still.
+On the contrary, `threadDelay` will have the scheduler delay until the delayed thread wakes up, and this could cause a test to fail.

 Since the scheduler does not provide any tracing capabilities, the application code has to be instrumeted to report what is happening during a particular execution.
 The package distributed-process offers a tracing mechanism documented in the module `Control.Distributed.Process.Debug`.